aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scarlet.md

 - `basestate` set to 5 (`Angry`)

 ### Inifinite [DefenseUp](../../Actors%20states/BattleCondition/DefenseUp.md)
-If hardmode is true, `hp` / `maxhp` is less than 0.4 and this enemy doesn't already have the `DefenseUp` condition, the following happens to inflict it (it is never removed):
+If hardmode is true, [HPPercent](../../Actors%20states/HPPercent.md) is less than 0.4 and this enemy doesn't already have the `DefenseUp` condition, the following happens to inflict it (it is never removed):

 - `Charge10` sound plays
 - animstate set to 120